How to Add Google Analytics to WordPress (Step-by-Step Guide)

 login-to-wordpress

-Then navigate your way to Plugins and click Add New.
-At the top, you’ll see an option Upload Plugin.
+Then, navigate to Plugins and click Add New.
+At the top, you’ll see an option to Upload Plugin.
 Click on it to install ExactMetrics on your website.

 upload-a-plugin